Andre-lab/coronoscopy/README.md

 ---------
 > Q7: Is SARS-CoV-2 more efficent in recognizing human cells compare to SARS-CoV?

 > A7: The receptor-binding domain (RBD) in the spike protein is the responsible for the recognition and the binding to the ACE2 receptor and it is also the most variable part of the coronavirus genome.
-Curently a "bindinf surface" of this receptor-binding domain (RBD) have been shown to be critical for binding to human cells (to the ACE2 receptors).
+Curently a "binding surface" of this receptor-binding domain (RBD) have been shown to be critical for binding to human cells (to the ACE2 receptors).
 The composition of this surface help scientist to determine what is the host range of SARS-CoV-like viruses.
-The "binding surface"  between SARS-CoV-2 and SARS-CoV are almost completely different.
-On the basis of curent research on the structure of this "binding surface", SARS-CoV-2 seems to have an high affinity with the human ACE2 compare to SARS-CoV.
+The "binding surface" of SARS-CoV-2 and SARS-CoV are almost completely different.
+On the basis of current research on the structure of this "binding surface", SARS-CoV-2 seems to have a higher affinity with the human ACE2 compare to SARS-CoV.
 However computational analyses predict that the interaction between RBD and ACE2 is not ideal.
 However, as SARS-CoV-2 RBDs form a more stable complex with ACE2 than SARS-CoV does, result suggest that SARS-CoV-2 is indeed more efficent in recognizing human cells compare to SARS-CoV.(https://www.nature.com/articles/s41591-020-0820-9)(https://www.biorxiv.org/content/10.1101/2020.03.30.015891v2.abstract)

 ---------
 > Q8: How many protein are encoded in virus genome and what do they do?